Mintbase/Grants-Program/applications/SubsCrypt.md

 ### Team's experience
 **OxyDev** consists of young enthusiast students/developers who graduated or undergraduates at #1 university of Iran (Sharif University of Technology) trying to make web3 easier to use and integrate into real-world services.
-We have developed several Defi projects in Tron and Ethereum Ecosystem and expanded our team to make venturous leaps to play our roles in making a more user-friendly world in the next generation of Web(Web3).
+We have developed several Defi projects in Tron and Ethereum Ecosystem and expanded our team to make venturous leaps to play our roles in making a more user-friendly world in the next generation of Web(Mintbase).
 We have done several projects of web2 that make our team aware of the pros and cons of web2.

 ### Team Code Repos
 * https://github.com/oxydev